 - You're Feeling a Little Tender: Antiperspirants can trap chemicals, toxins, and bacteria inside your body.
 When you stop using one, your lymph nodes have a chance to filter them out.
 Unfortunately, if it's been years since you've had a good clean-out they can get a little swollen as they work through the excess.
 Again, this is something that will only last a short time.

-- If you want to take your switching process to the next level, do a simple DIY underarm detox, like this one.
+- You're wanting a change: If you want to take your switching process to the next level, do a simple DIY underarm detox, like this one.

 - Your lifestyle will have an impact.
 Not feeling too excited about the detox phase?
 I don't blame you.
 But there are things you can do to lesson the impact.